+Mitosis: The entire process of cell division including division of the nucleus and the cytoplasm.

-Mitosis consists of several programmed stages.
-The stage in which the cell spends the most time, while it is between divisions, is named interphase.
-During interphase, DNA replicates and the cell synthesizes proteins that it will need for the other stages.
+Stage number Stage name What happens 1 interphase Is the stage in which the cell spends the most time.
+DNA replicates and the cell synthesizes proteins that it will need for the other stages.
 You can think of interphase as the preparatory stage of mitosis.

-The first stage of division is called prophase.
-During prophase, DNA condenses into tightly coiled chromosomes.
+2 prophase DNA condenses into tightly coiled chromosomes.
 Because DNA has already replicated, each chromosome appears as a joined pair of identical sister chromatids, forming the X shape.
-Another important part of this stage is the formation of the mitotic spindle, a structure that will be responsible for physically separating the sister chromatids into the two daughter cells.
+Formation of the mitotic spindle, a structure that will be responsible for physically separating the sister chromatids into the two daughter cells.
 It consists of two organizing structures called centrosomes (one of which was replicated during interphase) and a set of microtubules.
-Think of the microtubules as tiny fibrous strings that will be used to pull the sister chromatids apart.

-In the next stage, prometaphase, each centrosome arrives at opposite poles of the cell.
+3 prometaphase Each centrosome arrives at opposite poles of the cell.
 Each centrosome has its own set of microtubules that extend out across the cell.
-Also during prometaphase, the nuclear membrane (which separates the nucleus from the rest of the cell) breaks down, allowing the chromosomes to move freely.
+The nuclear membrane (which separates the nucleus from the rest of the cell) breaks down, allowing the chromosomes to move freely.
 Microtubules then attach to the centres of the chromosomes, where the sister chromatids are joined, and guide them toward the equator of the cell.

-The cell has reached metaphase when each of the chromosomes is attached to two microtubules, one on each side, and are lined up in one long row across the middle of the cell.

-In anaphase, the two centrosomes move further apart and the microtubules shorten.
+4 metaphase Each of the chromosomes is attached to two microtubules, one on each side, and are lined up in one long row across the middle of the cell.
+5 anaphase The two centrosomes move further apart and the microtubules shorten.
 These changes pull the pairs of sister chromatids apart.
 The newly separated chromosomes can then be sorted into two groups.

-During telophase, the chromosomes arrive at the centrosomes, and a new nuclear membrane forms around each group, creating two complete nuclei.
-Inside, the chromosomes begin to decondense.
-Also during telophase, the equator of the cell begins to be pinched by a contractile ring.

-The final step of mitosis is cytokinesis.
-During cytokinesis, the contractile ring divides the cytoplasm, or the contents of the cell, in two.
+6 telophase The chromosomes arrive at the centrosomes, and a new nuclear membrane forms around each group, creating two complete nuclei.
+Inside, the chromosomes begin to decondense .
+The equator of the cell begins to be pinched by a contractile ring.
+7 cytokinesis The contractile ring divides the cytoplasm, or the contents of the cell, in two.
 The result is two complete daughter cells, each containing DNA that is identical to the original parent cell.

+Mitosis consists of several programmed stages